Skip to main content

 • Anthropic-only auth fallback and request tuning: anthropic_auth_source, anthropic_credentials_file, anthropic_version, anthropic_beta_headers

 Capabilities are route-level data.
 Two routes that use the same driver can still expose different capability flags.
-Route-auth behavior:
+The daemon currently exposes route capability matrix version 2.
+Each runtime get route entry and each status.provider_readiness.routes[] entry includes:

 • auth_ref, when present, must point at an existing daemon-managed secret slot